tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 A web without spider!

 This quote about junkspace sums up junkfeeds - feeds are just flows of information!
 But they depend on coherent information, checks and balances.
-Junkfeeds are flows without discipline - flows without thinking.
+Junkfeeds have no checks and balances (or at least none that make sense).
+They are flows without discipline - flows without thinking.
+Information that does not cohere.
+Incoherent shouting.

 And junkfeeds are personal.
 Everyone gets their own personal junkfeed - in fact every user gets their own set of junkfeeds.
 One on Google, one on Facebook, and on and on.